fbpx

 Formal Greetings

-• This approach adds a personal touch and acknowledges the unique contributions of each recipient.
+This brings a personal flavor and recognizes the specific contribution of each recipient.

-• Use bullet points or numbered lists for clarity, especially when presenting multiple topics or action items.
+Use bullet points or numbered lists, for instance, to clarify if you are sending an e-mail with multiple topics or action items.

 Segmentation

-• Use headings or bold text to distinguish between different sections and make it easier for recipients to navigate.
+Use headings or bold text to highlight the message sections thus making it easy for a recipient to navigate.

 Inclusive Language